aiven/terraform-provider-aiven/docs/resources/account_authentication.md

 - `saml_acs_url` (String) SAML Assertion Consumer Service URL
 - `saml_metadata_url` (String) SAML Metadata URL
 - `update_time` (String) Time of last update

+<a id="nestedblock--saml_field_mapping"></a>
+### Nested Schema for `saml_field_mapping`

+Optional:

+- `email` (String) Field name for user email
+- `first_name` (String) Field name for user's first name
+- `identity` (String) Field name for user's identity.
+This field must always exist in responses, and must be immutable and unique.
+Contents of this field are used to identify the user.
+Using user ID (such as unix user id) is highly recommended, as email address may change, requiring relinking user to Aiven user.
+- `last_name` (String) Field name for user's last name
+- `real_name` (String) Field name for user's full name.
+If specified, first_name and last_name mappings are ignored

 ## Import